kelly-sato/kelly-sato.github.io/essays/interests.md

 ## I was an ME major... for a semester

 When I entered middle school, I knew what I wanted to do with my life: I was going to be an engineer.
 I loved watching fabrication videos, learning about how things were made and how things worked...
 I still do!
 I even joined the Rocketry club in high school and served as President for two years, dreaming of one day becoming the next Homer Hickam and working for NASA.
-However, when I entered university for Mechanical Engineering---something I had waited my whole life to do---I knew it wasn't for me.
+However, when I entered university for Mechanical Engineering---something I had waited my whole life to do---I felt lost.

 Over the previous summer, I took Mark Rober's online class on the engineering design process.
 We were tasked to build one mechanical project, one electrical project, and one that combined the two.
-I really only enjoyed coding the Arduino for the electrical project.
+Maybe it's because I was disappointed in how my mechanical project turned out, but I really only enjoyed coding the Arduino for the electrical project.
 Additionally, after some personal events, I decided that I no longer wanted to move to the mainland, even to pursue a lifelong dream.
-It was a bit of a rude awakening to the fact that if I became an engineer, _no_, I would never be an _aerospace_ engineer.
-I'd have to work on projects that I wasn't passionate about.
+I struggled with being alone, and knowing that engineers sometimes have to visit job sites, I wasn't confident that I'd make a good engineer.
+My life was shaken up, and part of me still feels lost.
 After one semester, I switched my major to Computer Science with almost no other coding experience than some basic C++ on that Arduino project.

 ## What I find interesting about Computer Science

 I switched to Computer Science because I have always been curious about how computers worked.
-I found a new passion in coding, seeing how you could accomplish so much with just a computer and some skill.
-Although my main interest is cybersecurity, I believe Software Engineering will be able to itch that scratch of pursuing passion projects.
+Seeing how you could accomplish so much with just a computer and some skill inspired me, and it made me feel safe.
+Although career-wise, my main interest is Cybersecurity, I believe that Software Engineering will be where I am most fulfilled.

 ### My interests in Software Engineering